stu99a/global-terrorism-intelligence-analytics/README.md

 # Data Availability

-The Global Terrorism Database (GTD), SQLite database, and Power BI dashboard file are excluded from this repository due to file size limitations and data licensing considerations.
+The Global Terrorism Database (GTD), SQLite database, and Power BI dashboard files are excluded from this repository due to file size limitations and data licensing considerations.

 The complete dataset can be obtained from START (National Consortium for the Study of Terrorism and Responses to Terrorism). https://www.start.umd.edu/data-tools/GTD